Best Campgrounds In Idaho

 10. Hell's Gate State Park – Lewiston, Idaho

-How does a jet boat ride up the Snake River in one of North America's deepest canyons sound?
+Why not take a jet boat ride up the Snake River in one of North America's deepest canyons?
+Or reel in some steelhead fish while enjoying a picnic under tranquil shade trees?

 Watch this video from Discovery for some lessons on surviving Idaho so you can take your camping to the next level:

-Do you have a favorite camping spot in this list of the best campgrounds in Idaho?
-Let us know in the comments section!
+Do you have a favorite camping spot from this list of the best campgrounds in Idaho?
+Let us know in the comments!

 Up Next: